Edum-favour/stock-performance-analysis-h1-2025/README.md

 - Value: Is a measure of it's Price to Earnings (P/E) ratio.
 It helps identify **undervalued** and **overvalued** stocks, priced lower or above their true worth.
 A low P/E may suggest a bargain opportunity, while a high P/E could indicate either overvaluation or strong growth expectations.

-- Yield: Shows how much a a company pays out in dividends relative to its stock price.
+- Yield: Shows how much a company pays out in dividends relative to its stock price.

 - Stability: It protects portfolios from sharp downturns and appeals to investors with lower risk tolerance.